 Disclosure: Some of the links below are affiliate links, and I will earn a commission if you purchase something from this link.
-I only recommend products that I really love and have used or if I can't use ... know someone who has.
-It is most important to me that I am providing you with resources that are very helpful.
+I only recommend products that I have used and love.

-First, what do you want the name of your blog to be?
-Maybe you have been dreaming about starting a blog for a long time and already know what you would call it?
+So what do you want the name of your blog to be?
+Maybe you have been dreaming about starting a DIY blog for a long time and already know what you would call it?
 Here's your time to finally do it!

 1. Numbers - Try to stay away from numbers in your domain name.
 You will have to constantly explain to people "it's 1 like the number" or "it's one spelled out."